ayush-techx/project-aeris/docs/design.md

     J --> K[Log Incident]
 ```

-Now I need to use the prework tool to analyze the acceptance criteria before writing the Correctness Properties section.

 <function_calls>
 <invoke name="prework">
 <parameter name="featureName">aeris-pollution-compliance

 ## Correctness Properties

-*A property is a characteristic or behavior that should hold true across all valid executions of a system—essentially, a formal statement about what the system should do.
-Properties serve as the bridge between human-readable specifications and machine-verifiable correctness guarantees.*

-Based on the prework analysis, I've identified properties that can be combined and redundant ones that should be eliminated.
-After property reflection, here are the essential correctness properties:

 ### Property 1: Sensor Data Collection Timing Consistency
 *For any* operational period and any sensor type (smoke, soot, temperature, current), the Edge_Device should collect readings at the specified intervals: smoke every 10 seconds, soot every 30 seconds, temperature and current every 5 seconds.